andermatt64/dotfiles/README.md

 Modern dotfiles configuration that documents and sets up my optimal development setup for MacOS and Linux.

 ## Overview
-The main rationales behind moving to a Nix-based approach:
+The main rationale behind moving to a Nix-based approach:
 * **Increased efficiency:** integrated configuration management and application installation
 * **Dependency isolation:** Less software version conflicts and pollution of global install.
+* **Easier customization:** Popular tools are automatically set up close to our preferences.

 ### MacOS
 Nix will be mostly used to automate the installation and configuration of command-line tools.
 UI-extensive applications such as terminals, browsers, etc. will still be installed via Homebrew Casks.